 - Social and Emotional Support

 Approximately 10 to 12 percent of first-year students enroll as undeclared.
 Each undeclared student is assigned an advisor from the center.
 Students are allowed to remain undeclared until they have earned 45 credits.
-Undeclared students are encouraged to focus on deciding an area of interest or major through the Center for Professional Development and Career Experience, volunteerism, job shadowing and other opportunities outside the classroom.
+Undeclared students are encouraged to focus on deciding an area of interest or major through their faculty adviser, the office of Alumni and Professional Engagement, volunteerism, job shadowing and other opportunities outside the classroom.
 A major does not dictate your career, and a career does not dictate your major.

 Veterans!
 Utilizing you GI Bill® to pay their tuition can only be in undeclared status for two semesters.